rumantic/nc-bpm-app/README.md

 Finally, build the assets using:

     yarn build

 When the build is finished, you should see "BPM Files" in your Nextcloud apps.
 (You may need to clear the cache and refresh the page, and/or enable BPM Files).

 If you are trying to extend the tool for your own usage, you will find resources and information about the bpmn-js modeler tool [here](https://github.com/bpmn-io/bpmn-js)

 ## :gear: Configuration

+To give your files their proper icons, you need to add the icon images to your Nextcloud server.
+You can find the images in the /img folder here.
+Copy them to [your Nextcloud]/servercore/img/filetypes/ to get the icons in your Files.

-If you like to have previews of your BPM files, please install the [BPM preview service][preview-service] on your server (requires root access) and add the corresponding URL to your settings under admin settings > additional settings.
+If you would like to have previews of your BPM files, please install the [BPM preview service][preview-service] on your server (requires root access) and add the corresponding URL to your settings under admin settings > additional settings.